MushroomObserver/developer-startup/README.md

 The rest of this document assumes that you used /vagrant when calling mo-dev.)

 #### Fix bundle-related error ####
-if running mo-dev /vagrant causes errors similar to:
+If running mo-dev /vagrant causes errors similar to:
 ```
 /usr/lib/ruby/1.9.1/rubygems/dependency.rb:247:in `to_specs': Could not find bundler (>= 0) amongst [bundler-unload-1.0.2, executable-hooks-1.3.2, gem-wrappers-1.2.7, rubygems-bundler-1.4.4, rvm-1.11.3.9] (Gem::LoadError)
 from /usr/lib/ruby/1.9.1/rubygems/dependency.rb:256:in `to_spec'